 Infrastructure adjustments (equipment) – The Disability Support Service can request from university to apply certain changes in the infrastructure of the campus.
 For example, a student may need a hearing implant in his classes and the university must do what’s necessary to provide and install those devices.
 Or a student in a wheelchair may face difficulties reaching to the university’s library and Disability Support Service will work on building an accessible route to the library.

-Academic adjustments – Te University must allow for some flexibility in university courses if a disabled student wants to follow a specific study curriculum because of his/her learning disabilities.
+Academic adjustments – Te University must allow for some flexibility in university courses if a student with disabilities wants to follow a specific study curriculum because of his/her learning disabilities.

 Technical adjustments – Due to their disability some students may also find it difficult to meet deadlines and rigorous schedules applied at the university.
 If their disability is assessed to have such a negative impact on student’s learning capacities the university is obligated to apply other rules to them.

-For example, disabled students may need additional time to complete their exam and teachers must allow them to do that.
+For example, students with disabilities may need additional time to complete their exam and teachers must allow them to do that.
 Or a student with sight loss who needs university books written in Braille language may request Disability Support Service to add books he/she needs in the university’s library.

 Apart from common practical services, these offices are also concerned with students’ emotional state.
-They know that studying for disabled students can often become stressful and wary.
+They know that studying for students with disabilities can often become stressful and wary.
 At this stage, they provide their best professional counselling to help them go through, feel accepted and valued in the student community.

 Important note: Universities in Australia take care that students’ personal information related to their medical or mental health remains confidential, so they won’t feel any kind of emotional pressure.
 Also, the Disability Support Service focuses more on describing what effects can student’s disability can have in his/her studies, rather than going into details about that disability is.